Tycro-Games/tycro-games.github.io/_posts/2026-01-14-Learning-Multithreading-With-A-Logger.md

 | Async Logger          | 70 ms            | 4 µs              | ~11×     |
 | Buffered + ThreadPool | 29 ms            | 1.7 µs            | ~28×     |

 The buffered approach is fastest (~28×) but requires manual flushing and delayed output.
-The async logger (~11×) gives you near-realtime output while still keeping the main thread responsive.
+The async logger (~11×) has realtime-ish output while still keeping the main thread responsive.

-The async logger reduces per log overhead from **47 µs to under 2 µs**; the main thread spends 96% less time on logging.
+The async logger reduces per log overhead from **47 µs to 4 µs**; the main thread spends 92% less time on logging.

 In Tracy you can clearly see when the main thread finished sending all the messages and the other thread is still processing them later at runtime.

-![Tracy timeline showing async logger thread separation](/assets/assets-2026-01-14/async_logger.png) _Timeline showing main thread finishing logging related calls while worker thread continues processing queued messages_
+![Tracy timeline showing async logger thread separation](/assets/assets-2026-01-14/async_logger.png) *Timeline showing main thread (green) finishing logging related calls while worker thread (pink color) continues processing queued messages*

 This is the same graph for the async approach.
 You can notice how overall the calls are marginally under 1 second, however, the `Log::Debug` is taking considerably less, because it is not tied to the console sink anymore.

-![Async logger flame graph](/assets/assets-2026-01-14/async_flame.png) _Flame graph, async logger_
+![Async logger flame graph](/assets/assets-2026-01-14/async_flame.png) *Flame graph, async logger*

 In conclusion, an async logger provides a flexible and performant solution for lots of logging.
 It decouples the queue of a message from the `sink` operation and it allows various multithreading scenarios.
 One could have multiple producers as in the UI, Physics, AI example earlier and still use 1 consumer thread.
 Or if order of logs is not important, one could add as many threads as needed to the consumer part.